Reunification Day Vietnam

 This momentous moment occurred on April 30th, 1975.
 Therefore, Reunification Day in Vietnam takes place on April 30th every year.

-Historical Background to Reunification Day
+Historical Background to Reunification Day (Liberation Day)

 In the years immediately following World War II France attempted to re-establish its colonial control in Vietnam.
 The Vietnamese monarchy had collapsed and on September 2, 1945, Viet Minh leader, Ho Chi Minh, declared Vietnam an independent republic.
-The Viet Minh also went on to win Vietnam’s first National Assembly election in 1946, but France didn’t want to relinquish its various interests in the region.
-By 1947 ‘negotiations’ broke down and full-scale war ensued.

-The Geneva Accord followed two months later ousting the French but Vietnam was partitioned between North and South, pending democratic elections due in 1956 as part of the deal.
 But agreement was never reached between the North and South on how these should be conducted.
 By the early 60s instability in South Vietnam led to its erratic leader, Ngo Dinh Diem, falling following an army-led coup (with CIA backing).

-Fanned by communist cadres, even greater instability followed in the South and the US intervened directly in 1965 by sending troops and bombing North Vietnam.
-The fall of Saigon ten years later on 30 April, 1975, marked not just the end of the American War with the North victorious, but the beginning of the reunification process between North and South Vietnam.
+The fall of Saigon government ten years later on 30 April, 1975 – or its liberation by North Vietnamese troops depending on how you look at it – marked not just the end of the American-Vietnam War with the North victorious, but the beginning of the reunification process between North and South Vietnam.

 Ho Chi Minh